eivindszalay/DAT250/expassignments/expass1.md

 	- Deployed the changes.
 	- Made changes to the config vars, deployed them.
 	- Created a one-off dyno.
-	- Tried to provision add-ons, but I were asked for billing information to verify. i skipped this step. i played around with pre created postgresql add-on instead.
+	- Tried to provision add-ons, but I were asked for billing information to verify.
+Skipped this step and played around with pre created postgresql add-on instead.
 	- Didn't manage to set up the database so that I could display the database at the app's /db route.

+**Conclusion**

+The tutorial was easy to follow, with only minor problems except from the last parts concerning the database.